 Communities of Practice

-A Community of Practice (CoP) is an intentional gathering of people who want to learn, and apply what they learn, to their daily practice (Wenger, 2011).
+A Community of Practice (CoP) is an intentional gathering of people who want to learn, and apply what they learn, to their daily practice (Wenger 2011).
 Each member is both a teacher and learner.
-Members of a CoP work towards a common goal and serve as accountability partners to each other (Holmes & Meyerhoff, 1999).
+Members of a CoP work towards a common goal and serve as accountability partners to each other (Holmes & Meyerhoff 1999).

 Long-Term Goals of Communities of Practice at Clark College

-Past Communities of Practice
+Current Communities of Practice